windows7lake/ll_dropdown_menu/README.md

     this.height = 50,
     this.textStyle = const TextStyle(fontSize: 14, color: Colors.black),
     this.activeTextStyle = const TextStyle(fontSize: 14, color: Colors.black),
+    this.highlightTextStyle =
+    const TextStyle(fontSize: 14, color: Colors.black),
     this.icon,
     this.activeIcon,
+    this.highlightIcon,
     this.iconSize = 20,
     this.activeIconSize = 20,
+    this.highlightIconSize = 20,
     this.iconColor = Colors.black,
     this.activeIconColor = Colors.black,
+    this.highlightIconColor = Colors.black,
     this.backgroundColor = Colors.transparent,
     this.activeBackgroundColor = Colors.transparent,
+    this.highlightBackgroundColor = Colors.transparent,
     this.borderSide = BorderSide.none,
     this.activeBorderSide = BorderSide.none,
+    this.highlightBorderSide = BorderSide.none,
     this.borderRadius = BorderRadius.zero,
     this.activeBorderRadius = BorderRadius.zero,
+    this.highlightBorderRadius = BorderRadius.zero,
     this.decoration,
     this.activeDecoration,
+    this.highlightDecoration,
     this.margin,
     this.padding = EdgeInsets.zero,
     this.alignment = Alignment.center,